-In fact, Eq.~\eqref{matrix_equation_w} represents a system of linear equations, and it is not difficult to obtain the closed-form solution.
-A natural solution could be pursued through least squares of each column vector of $\boldsymbol{W}$ \cite{koren2009matrix}:
+In fact, \eqref{matrix_equation_w} is a generalized system of linear equations, and it is not difficult to obtain the closed-form solution.
+A natural solution could be pursued through the least squares of each column vector of $\boldsymbol{W}$ \citep{koren2009matrix}: